Are you a food safety auditor in Australia? Want to provide the industry confidence in your food safety auditing abilities?

 A business producing, packaging, or serving food that may contain pathogenic micro-organisms and toxins (physical, biological, or chemical food safety hazards) and/or could support the formation of toxins or growth of pathogenic micro-organisms which cause severe and immediate public health risks and/or immediate health risks for the targeted consumer.
 Must have control steps implemented to ensure safety of the food and handling of these foods for known “at risk” populations will cause significant safety risks through inappropriate implementation of necessary controls.
 NFS-4 Auditors are recognized as competent to audit high risk businesses/processes corresponding to medium or low business/process.

 A scope within a certification program provides recognition that you meet the qualifications to work within a specific industry or sector.
-As an example, Exemplar Global certified auditors often request a scope related to a specific ISO standard or industry sector regulation for which they conduct audits.
+As an example, Exemplar Global certified professionals often request a scope related to a specific ISO standard or industry sector regulation that they work with.